East Germany: Sport

-Sports clubs were highly subsidized, especially sports in which it was possible to get international fame.
-For example, the major leagues for ice hockey and basketball just included 2 teams each.
+Sports clubs were highly subsidized, especially sports in which international fame was possible.
+For example, the major leagues for ice hockey and basketball just included two teams each.
 Football was the most popular sport.
 Club football teams such as Dynamo Dresden, 1.
 FC Magdeburg, FC Carl Zeiss Jena, 1.
-FC Lokomotive Leipzig and BFC Dynamo had successes in European competition.
+FC Lokomotive Leipzig, and BFC Dynamo had successes in European competition.
 Many East German players such as Matthias Sammer and Ulf Kirsten became integral parts of the reunified national football team.

-The East and the West also competed via sport; GDR athletes dominated several Olympic sports; the SV Dynamo club of the security agencies won more than 200 Olympic medals.
+The East and the West also competed via sport.
+GDR athletes dominated several Olympic sports; the SV Dynamo club of the security agencies won more than 200 Olympic medals.
 Of special interest was the only football match between the Federal Republic of Germany and the German Democratic Republic, a first-round match during the 1974 FIFA World Cup, which the East won 1–0; but West Germany, the host, went on to win the World Cup.

-Television and radio

-Television and radio in East Germany were state-run industries; the Rundfunk der DDR was the official radio broadcasting organisation from 1952 until unification.
-The organization was based in the Funkhaus Nalepastraße in East Berlin.
-Deutscher Fernsehfunk (DFF), from 1972 to 1990 known as Fernsehen der DDR or DDR-FS, was the state television broadcaster from 1952.
-Reception of Western broadcasts was widespread.

-Motorsport

-East Germany had a revolutionary technology for two-stroke engines called expansion chamber, allowing them to win motorcycle races with little competition.
-However, the main actor in this story, racer Ernst Degner, defected to Japan, taking the technology secret with him over to Suzuki.
+East Germany had a revolutionary technology for two-stroke engines called the expansion chamber, allowing them to win motorcycle races with little competition.
+Racer Ernst Degner defected to Japan, taking the technology secret with him over to Suzuki.
 After the defection, East German motorcycle racing effectively ended.

-Industry

-Telecommunications

-By the mid-1980s, East Germany possessed a well-developed communications system.
-There were approximately 3.6 million telephones in usage (21.8 for every 100 inhabitants), and 16,476 Telex stations.
-Both of these networks were run by the Deutsche Post der DDR (East German Post Office).
-East Germany was assigned telephone country code +37; in 1991, several months after reunification, East German telephone exchanges were incorporated into country code +49.

-An unusual feature of the telephone network was that, in most cases, direct distance dialing for long-distance calls was not possible.
-Although area codes were assigned to all major towns and cities, they were only used for switching international calls.
-Instead, each location had its own list of dialing codes with shorter codes for local calls and longer codes for long-distance calls.
-After unification, the existing network was largely replaced, and area codes and dialing became standardised.

-In 1976 East Germany inaugurated the operation of a ground-based radio station at Fürstenwalde for the purpose of relaying and receiving communications from Soviet satellites and to serve as a participant in the international telecommunications organization established by the Soviet government, Intersputnik.